-- Hobs: 300 kWh/a
+Hobs: 300 kWh/aOvens: 120 kWh/a

-- Ovens: 120 kWh/a

-- Range hoods: 133 kWh/a
+Range hoods: 133 kWh/aVacuum cleaners: 69 kWh/aInstantaneous water heaters:

-- Vacuum cleaners: 69 kWh/a

 However, according to literature and own estimations, the acceptance by residential end-users may be limited to about 5 % for interruptions by seconds and minutes.
 So acceptance appears to be the limiting key factor.
 (Kemna, 2014; Stamminger, 2009)